ibexa/documentation-developer/docs/guide/clustering.md

 - [Solr](search/solr.md) for better search and performance
 - a CDN for improved performance and faster ping time worldwide
-    - in [[= product_name_ee =]] you can use Fastly, which has native support as HTTP cache and CDN.
+    - you can use Fastly, which has native support as HTTP cache and CDN.
 - active/passive database for failover
-- more recent versions of PHP and MySQL/MariaDB within [what is supported](../getting_started/requirements.md) for your [[= product_name_oss =]] version to get more performance out of each server.
+- more recent versions of PHP and MySQL/MariaDB within [what is supported](../getting_started/requirements.md) for your [[= product_name =]] version to get more performance out of each server.
 Numbers might vary so make sure to test this when upgrading.

 ### Shared persistence cache